 #5 – The Foundation Center Online

 The Foundation Center is an amazing resource for non-profits seeking grant funding.
-The Center maintains an online database and, for a small fee (around $40 per month for the most basic level of service) will allow you online access to their online database of funders.
+The Center maintains an online database and, for a moderate fee, will allow you online access to their online database of funders.
 The Foundation Center’s Foundation Directory Online is completely searchable by multiple criteria, and is one of the best sources of grant information.
-If your non-profit expects to raise $25,000 or more from grants this year, than the $40 per month fee for the online directory is well worth the price.

 If you can’t afford to purchase access, the Foundation Center works with a number of Regional Foundation Centers which provide free access to the Online Directory during regular business hours.
 For example, the Free Library of Philadelphia operates a Regional Foundation Center at its main branch in Center City, Philadelphia – See if a Regional Foundation Center exists in your area.
 You can use this free access to research prospective grants and take the research back to your office to write your grant proposals.